ucw9q/restful-api-design-guidelines/README.md

 A controller resource models a procedural concept.
 Controller resources are like executable functions, with parameters and return values; inputs and outputs.
-Like a traditional web application’s use of HTML forms, a REST API relies on controller resources to perform application-specific actions that cannot be logically mapped to one of the standard methods (create, retrieve, update, and delete, also known as CRUD).
+Like a traditional web application’s use of HTML forms, a REST API relies on controller resources to perform application-specific actions that cannot be logically mapped to one of the standard methods (create, retrieve, update, and delete).

 Controller names typically appear as the last segment in a URI path, with no child resources to follow them in the hierarchy.
 The example below shows a controller resource (from a fictional REST API) that allows a client to resend an